Launch a Jupyter Notebook with a single click

 Gradient provides one-click access to Jupyter Notebooks.
 You can choose pre-configured environments to launch Notebook instances or create a container with custom environments.

 In this walkthrough, we will launch a Jupyter Notebook to train a logistic regression model based on the MNIST dataset.
-Gradient comes with a set of datasets that are readily available at
+Gradient comes with a set of datasets that are readily available at the

 /datasets location.
 Instead of downloading the MNIST dataset to local storage, we will access the existing dataset.